 The County Board adopted a Mailbox Support Policy (PDF) which was revised on January 1, 2017.
 The policy includes a diagram showing specifications (PDF) for installation of the approved swing-a-way mailbox support.

-Residents with a mailbox along a county road may purchase a mailbox support for $50.00 (plus tax), or have it installed for $90.00 (plus tax).
+Residents with a mailbox along a county road may purchase a mailbox support for $50.00 (plus tax), or have it installed for $100.00 (plus tax).
 Order a mailbox support to be installed and pay on-line.
+View help (PDF) for instructions on how to order installation of a mailbox support on a County road.
 Residents with a mailbox along a township road or city street may purchase a mailbox support for $90.00 (plus tax) at our office.